qbrc-cnap/cnap/docs/cnap_setup.md

 If all goes well, you should be able to navigate to your domain and view the application.

 As you might have noticed during the script, there was a prompt for optional Gmail integration.
 To prevent abuse, Google Cloud blocks traffic on standard mail ports, so we use Gmail to send notification emails to CNAP users.
 If you selected "yes" to the prompt, then you need to create a proper credentials file to authenticate with the Gmail API.
-See the section below which covers this in detail.
+See the [section below](#email) which covers this in detail.

 ---
+<a id="cromwell-setup"></a>
 ### Cromwell host machine setup

 This section covers the setup of a second machine which will act as the Cromwell server.
 This server is responsible for handling job submissions from CNAP and performing all the orchestration of cloud-based resources (e.g. starting VMs, pulling data from storage buckets).